A Guide to Belt Drive Bicycles – The Advantages and Disadvantages

 - Light – As mentioned above, belts are made with light synthetic materials, usually reinforced with super lightweight and durable carbon fiber.
 They also use a single cog and chainring, saving weight there too.
 However, internal gear hubs are heavier than derailleurs.
 When bike touring, you won’t need to carry lube, degreaser, a chain tool, and spare links for repair and maintenance

 - Easy to maintain – Belt drives don’t require lubricant or adjustments.
 This reduces dirt adhesion, essentially eliminating the need for regular cleaning.
 A quick wipe down to remove dirt and dust is enough to maintain perfect function.
-The internal gearing means those components are protected by their casing.
+Internal gearing means those components are protected by their casing.

 - Clean – Because there is no lube, they are cleaner.
 Fewer oil marks on your hands, clothes, or legs